phywjs/AIS5103-DL/README.md

 simpleNN-class.ipynb - a simple network using class

-simpleNN-hand.iptnb - a simple network not using class
+simpleNN-hand.ipynb - a simple network not using class